 Are You a Good Candidate?

 Implants can replace a single missing tooth, several teeth, or an entire arch by connecting to an implant-supported crown, denture, or bridge.
 Implants also appear to rise from the gumline just like natural teeth.
 Since implants fuse solidly with the jawbone by serving as a tooth root, they are not at risk for rocking, slipping, or causing discomfort.
 Dental implants do, however, need adequate bone volume in the jaw and healthy gum tissues for support.
-During your dental implant consultation, Dr. Schwartz will evaluate the health of your jawbone and gums to determine if you are a good candidate for implant dentistry.
+During your dental implant consultation, our dentists will evaluate the health of your jawbone and gums to determine if you are a good candidate for implant dentistry.
 In some cases, a bone graft may be needed before the implant is placed to strengthen the foundation of the jaw and increase your candidacy for this tooth replacement option.
 Dental implant surgery may not be a recommended option if you are pregnant, use tobacco products, or are being treated for another condition, like periodontal disease.

 The Dental Implant Process

 To prepare for your dental implants, you may first need to have unsalvageable teeth extracted or a bone graft performed.
 When your mouth is ready for the implant to be placed, the treatment area will be numbed with local anesthesia.
 Other sedation dentistry techniques may be added to enhance your comfort if needed.
 Our dentists will create a small incision in the gums and precisely position the titanium post in the jawbone.
 As the dental implant integrates into the gums and jawbone over the next 6 – 9 months, a temporary crown or cover may be placed over the implants.
 As soon as our dentists decide the dental implant(s) is healed into your jaw and gums, they will custom-create your restoration (implant-retained crown, bridge, or denture) and attach it securely to your implant posts.

 Recovery Following Implant Surgery